Situation

 - Connected: The metric links directly to a strategic objective or operational constraint

-The governance test: could you explain this metric’s calculation, data source, owner, and decision relevance to an external auditor in under three minutes?
-If not, it is not ready for governance use.
+The operating test: could you explain this metric’s calculation, data source, owner, and decision relevance to a branch leader or customer-facing manager in under three minutes?
+If not, it is not ready for decision use.

 Recommended Actions